Shingō, Aomori: Highway

-Alleged tomb of Jesus
+"Tomb of Jesus"

-Shingō village is the location of what is purported to be the resting place of Jesus, the "Tomb of Christ" (Kirisuto no haka), and the residence of Jesus' last descendants, the family of Sajiro Sawaguchi.
-According to these ahistorical claims, Jesus Christ did not die on the cross at Golgotha.
-Instead, a man alleged to be his brother, Isukiri, took his place on the cross, while Jesus escaped across Siberia to Mutsu Province, in northern Japan.
-Once in Japan, Jesus changed his name to Torai Tora Daitenku and became a garlic farmer.
-In Japan, Jesus allegedly married a woman named Miyuko, with whom he fathered three children, all daughters.
-The eldest daughter married into the Sawaguchi family, which is claimed to hold a direct lineage to Jesus, evidenced by certain non-Japanese physical characteristics.
-After his death at an age exceeding 100, Jesus was said to have been interred into one of two grave mounds in the village.
-A remnant of the crucified Isukiri, typically thought to be a lock of hair, is allegedly buried in the other mound.
+Shingō is the location of what is purported to be the resting place of Jesus, the "Tomb of Christ" (Kirisuto no haka), and the residence of Jesus' descendants, the Sawaguchi family.
+According to these claims, Jesus Christ did not die on the cross at Golgotha.
+Instead, a man alleged to be his brother, Isukiri (literally "Jesus Chri"), took his place on the cross, while Jesus escaped across Siberia to Mutsu Province, in northern Japan.